Historical Marker Details

 Subject: Before dam construction on the Columbia River, the falls were ancient fishing grounds of all the Indian tribes of the middle Columbia River area.

 Before a network of dams controlled the Columbia River it was often a raging torrent.
-Here at Wyam Falls, known today as Celilo Falls, a vertical drop of …
+Here at Wyam Falls, known today as Celilo Falls, a vertical drop of more than 20 feet and sheer basalt bluffs on either shore forced the river into …

 Read More